kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(b\) \[Reserved\]

-\(c\) The holder of an agricultural aircraft operator certificate may deviate from the provisions of part 91 of this chapter without a certificate of waiver, as authorized in this subpart for dispensing operations, when conducting nondispensing aerial work operations related to agriculture, horticulture, or forest preservation in accordance with the operating rules of this subpart.
+\(c\) The holder of an agricultural aircraft operator certificate may deviate from the provisions of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]] without a certificate of waiver, as authorized in this subpart for dispensing operations, when conducting nondispensing aerial work operations related to agriculture, horticulture, or forest preservation in accordance with the operating rules of this subpart.

-\(d\) Sections 137.31 through 137.35, §§137.41, and 137.53 through 137.59 do not apply to persons and aircraft used in agricultural aircraft operations conducted with public aircraft.
+\(d\) Sections 137.31 through 137.35, §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.41   Personnel.|§137.41]], and 137.53 through 137.59 do not apply to persons and aircraft used in agricultural aircraft operations conducted with public aircraft.

-\(e\) Sections 137.31 through 137.35, §§137.39, 137.41, 137.51 through 137.59, and subpart D do not apply to persons and rotorcraft used in agricultural aircraft operations conducted by a person holding a certificate under part 133 of this chapter and involving only the dispensing of water on forest fires by rotorcraft external-load means.
+\(e\) Sections 137.31 through 137.35, §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.39   Economic poison dispensing.|§137.39]], 137.41, 137.51 through 137.59, and subpart D do not apply to persons and rotorcraft used in agricultural aircraft operations conducted by a person holding a certificate under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md|part 133 of this chapter]] and involving only the dispensing of water on forest fires by rotorcraft external-load means.
 However, the operation shall be conducted in accordance with—

-\(1\) The rules of part 133 of this chapter governing rotorcraft external-load operations; and
+\(1\) The rules of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md|part 133 of this chapter]] governing rotorcraft external-load operations; and

-\(2\) The operating rules of this subpart contained in §§137.29, 137.37, and §§137.43 through 137.49.
+\(2\) The operating rules of this subpart contained in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.29   General.|§137.29]], 137.37, and §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.43   Operations in controlled airspace designated for an airport.|§137.43]] through 137.49.

 \[Doc.
 No. 1464, 30 FR 8106, June 24, 1965, as amended by Amdt.
 137-3, 33 FR 9601, July 2, 1968; Amdt.
 137-6, 41 FR 35060, Aug.
 19, 1976\]